Cities are not in the business of sending around fence inspection teams, and as long as no one complains, a nonconforming fence may stand forever.

 A boundary fence, also called a division fence or partition fence, is a fence that is located on the line between two properties and is used by both owners.
 Boundary fences are owned by both owners when both use the fence.
 What constitutes "use " varies by state.
 Some states define use as occupancy—such as using the land up to the fence, perhaps by planting crops.
 Some use the word "join " for use—that is, a neighbor who hooks up another fence to the boundary fence is "using " the boundary fence.
 Most states say a fence is used only when the landowner 's property is entirely enclosed by fences.

 Unless boundary fence owners agree otherwise, both owners are responsible for keeping the fence in good repair.
 However, the fence owners may agree to a different arrangement.
 For example, one neighbor might want to be responsible for repairing the fence, perhaps because she has a dog and is more interested in keeping the fence.
 Agreements between neighbors about boundary fences are only enforceable between current neighbors.
 When a new owner comes into the picture, the old agreement is no longer in force.

 You can research your state's fence laws, either online or in your local public law library.
-A good place to start is the Legal Research area on Nolo's website.
-You may also want to check your city or town's laws.
-For tips on how to do this, see Nolo's information on How to Find Local Ordinances and State Laws
+A good place to start is the Laws and Legal Research area on Nolo's website.
+You might also want to check your city or town's laws.

-For a comprehensive guide that contains more specific information on landowners' rights and responsibilities with regard to fences, see Neighbor Law: Fences, Trees, Boundaries & Noise, by Cora Jordan and Emily Doskow (Nolo).
+For a comprehensive guide that contains more specific information on landowners' rights and responsibilities with regard to fences, see Neighbor Law: Fences, Trees, Boundaries & Noise, by Emily Doskow and Lina Guillen (Nolo).

 In residential areas, local rules commonly restrict artificial (constructed) backyard fences to a height of six feet.
 In front yards, the limit is often four feet.